mtreiber13/roster_scraper/README.md

 # Collegiate Athlete Roster Scraper
-This is webscraper that has been built to scrape all data for every athlete on a given schools athletic page.
+This is webscraper that has been built to scrape all data for every athlete on a given school's athletic page.
 It was built to scrape from websites built by Sidearm Sports.
 A list of all schools that can be scraped can be seen at https://www.sidearmsports.com/partners/.

+# Technologies Used
+* JavaScript
+* ReactJS
+* TypeScript
+* ExpressJS

 # How to use
 1. Download the zip to your computer